igillingham/file-monitor/README.md

 database table or move the files to another directory.
 5. Develop an small web API with two endpoints to: get a JSON object with the avaiable files and get a JSON object with archived files.

+## Installation
+==> mongodb
+To have launchd start mongodb now and restart at login: brew services start mongodb
+Or, if you don't want/need a background service you can just run: mongod --config /usr/local/etc/mongod.conf